Researcher in Residence Program for IMRC – Creative Technologists, Intermedia Artists and New Media Producers.

 The ideal resident will both contribute to and benefit from the collective environment at the IMRC Center and the affiliated programs in New Media and Intermedia and will embrace the spirit of interdisciplinarity shared across the University of Maine.
 To promote collaboration and the sharing of diverse skill sets, these programs are grounded in and encourage interdisciplinary research in hybrid applications, innovative problem solving, and their utilization through the full range of research, development and commercialization.
 The aim of this program is threefold: to foster and support innovative research in Intermedia and New Media at the University of Maine; to build on the University of Maine’s reputation as a center of excellence; and to bring together students and faculty working at the IMRC Center with expert external participants to create a collaborative and innovative creative research environment.
 Collaborative teams are eligible to apply; the stipend will be split between the members.

 During the course of the residency RRP awardees are expected to participate in, and lead, public events including a lecture as part of the visiting artists series through a public presentation of past and current work.
-In addition to these type of events RRP awardees will be expected to lead a four to five week intensive course for graduates students and advanced undergraduates (in Intermedia and New Media) on some aspect of advanced research, development or production related to their own work, interests and skill sets.
+In addition to these type of events RRP awardees will be expected to lead a four to five week intensive course or in the case of shorter stays a workshop for graduates students and advanced undergraduates (in Intermedia and New Media) on some aspect of advanced research, development or production related to their own work, interests and skill sets.

 Applicants are not required, but are welcome to visit prior to applying.
 There are a number of public events throughout the year that applicants are welcome to attend and can be found on the Intermedia MFA web site www.intermediamfa.org.
 For those that would like to make an appointment for an individual meeting to discuss the residency, please contact IMRC via the form below.

-Our application is online only, please follow the link below to complete your application to the Residency program.
-You will be prompted to:
+Our application is online only, please follow the link RIR APPLICATION FORM to complete your application to the Residency program.
+Once the application link is clicked, you will be prompted to:

 - Complete the application.
-The application will ask for the contact information of three references.
+The application will ask for your contact info and the contact information of three references.
 Letters of reference are not required.

 - Submit a Statement of Interest.
-Please provide a short statement, not to exceed 500 words, on the nature of your interests in the residency and plan and approaches for research conducted during stay.
+Please provide a short statement, not to exceed 1000 words, on the nature of your interests in the residency and plan and approaches for research conducted during your stay.

 - Submit a current resume or CV PDF.
-Collaborative teams must submit individual resumes/CV.
+Collaborative teams must submit individual resumes/CV’s.

-- Upload up to 10 images, video and/or audio clips of your work created in the last two years.
-(Files should be pdf, doc, docx, jpg, tiff, mp3, wav, mp4, mov, mpg and should not exceed 2M for images or 7M for audio or video files.)
+- Upload up to 10 images, links to video and/or audio clips of your work created in the last two years.
+(Files should be pdf, doc, docx, jpg, tiff, mp3, wav, mp4, mov or mpg and should not exceed 2Mb for images or 15Mb for audio or video files.)
 If your video is long or too large in size, please submit Youtube or Vimeo links as a part of your file description document.

 - Provide a file description list to include title of work (corresponding to file name), date executed, media and dimensions.
 Add any brief narrative necessary to inform the jury about each individual work.